Passion Plays in the British Isles: Development of Passion Plays and Mystery Cycles

 The Mystery Plays were, at the height of their popularity, entire cycles of individual plays which involved the entire city.
 City guilds were responsible for different plays in the cycle.
 In York, for example, the Flood was performed by the Fishers and Mariners, the Slaughter of the Innocents by the Girdlers and Nailers, the Crucifixion by the Butchers, the Resurrection by the Carpenters and the Last Judgement by the Mercers.
 Costumes and props were also used by the guilds and often included a gilded face for God in creation plays, a donkey outfit for the Balaam plays, fake blood for the crucifixion and a flaming hell mouth with fireworks for the increasingly dramatic Last Judgement as the world was destroyed in a flames and sparks.

-Other special effects were created by the pageant wagon itself which was offered at its simplest a raised stage and at its most sophisticated a two-story structure which had machinery to raise and lower angels and also a trapdoor that opened up to hell.
-This hell mouth became an increasingly spectacular construct and engravings show a gaping, monstrous mouth spurting flames and engulfing men and women who were bound for hell.
+Other special effects were created by the pageant wagon itself, which was at its simplest a raised stage and at its most sophisticated a two-story structure with machinery to raise and lower angels and a trapdoor that opened up to hell.
+This hell mouth became an increasingly spectacular construct, and engravings show a gaping, monstrous mouth spurting flames and engulfing men and women who were bound for hell.